OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/word-preview-apis.md

 >
 > To use preview APIs, you must reference the **beta** library on the CDN (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js) and you may also need to join the Office Insider program to get a recent Office build.

-## API List
+## API list

-The following is a complete list of APIs currently in preview.
+The following table lists the APIs currently in preview.

 | Class | Fields | Description |
 |:---|:---|:---|